Tulio-Pires/N-dimensions-S-points/README.md

 calculating the distance between the 1 and 2, 2 and 3,
 and 1 and 3.

-But... we can compute as many dimensions as we want, because the generalized formula for euclidean distance is a summation, that means we can do it as far as we want, and there are no restraints about the number of points, using one formula of graph theory, some for loops, i did it in the most ineficiant way, but i did it.
+But... we can compute as many dimensions as we want, and that's because the generalized formula for the euclidean distance is a sum, and that means we can do it as far as we want, and there are no restraints about the number of points.
+Using one formula of graph theory, some for loops, i did it in the most ineficiant way, but i did it.

 This is the code, and i'm happy i did it, i learned a lot about